Local and Global Heights on Weighted Projective Varieties: Weighted heights

-Now we can define the weighted local Weil heights on a variety $\X$ in $\wP^n_\w(\kk)$ as follows.
-Given any Cartier divisor $D=\{ (U_i, f_i)\}$ on $\X$, we let $\L_D=\O_\X(D)$ be the line bundle of regular functions on $D$.
+The pull-back induces a group homomorphism between $\widehat{\Pic_\w(\X)}$ and $\widehat{\Pic_\w(\X')}$.
+Under this homomorphism, any locally bounded weighted $M$-metrized line bundles remain locally bounded weighted $M$-metrized.
+Now we can define the weighted local Weil heights on a variety $\X$ in $\P_{\w, \kk}^n$ as follows: Given any Cartier divisor $D=\{ (U_i, f_i)\}$ on $\X$, we let $\cL_D=\cO_\X(D)$ be the line bundle of regular functions on $D$.
 It can be constructed by gluing